CREATE CONTENT THAT GROWS YOUR BUSINESS AND GETS YOU RESULTS!

 When I graduated from university, my dream was to become a news journalist.
 I lived in Finland and dreamt of a career as a foreign correspondent in a French speaking country.
 In many ways, that is where I am now, 15 years later.

-After graduation, my master’s in social sciences in hand, I found myself in magazines.
+After graduation, my master’s in social sciences in hand, I found myself working in magazines.
 Weeklies, monthlies, bi-monthlies; general, specialised, lifestyle, societal issues; I had it all covered.
-I loved specialising in well-being, health, nutrition, finance and working life.
+I loved specialising in well-being, nutrition, working life, psychology and finance.
 I found my passion in writing and editing articles and turning complex topics into engaging and interesting texts.
 It was and still is where I feel at home.

 I also tried my wings on the corporate side in a press agency job, where I learned how to manage multi-stakeholder projects, budgets, and teams of freelancers.
 The exhilaration of getting to know a new client was followed by the detecive work of understanding their goals and finding the best ways to reach and exceed them.

 Still, during those professionally fulfilling years, there was a nagging feeling that kept me in its grip.
 As if I wasn’t really in the right place.
-The magazine world felt occasionally too fluffy, whilst on the other hand the agency world felt too hard.
+As if I could be doing something more.
+Making a bigger impact.

 It took me over 10 years, moving abroad and getting married, becoming a mum and reconsidering my priorities, until I was ready to admit that I needed a change.
 When I took the step and launched my own business, I finally started feeling that I’m exactly where I want to be in the world.

 And, though I am not officially a foreign correspondent, I do the same kind of thing: decrypt foreign worlds and make them easily understandable for others.
 Break complicated issues into pieces that are small enough for the reader to digest.
 And I do get to put my foreign language skills in use on a daily basis, working with both French and English speaking clients.

 This is my new vocation: Take bits and pieces from all of my experience and use that to help you get your message across and make the impact you want to make in the world.